Cipher Mining (NASDAQ:CIFR) Shares Gap Up to $4.78

-Cipher Mining Inc (NASDAQ:CIFR)’s stock price gapped up prior to trading on Wednesday .
+Shares of Cipher Mining Inc (NASDAQ:CIFR) gapped up prior to trading on Wednesday .
 The stock had previously closed at $4.78, but opened at $5.06.
-Cipher Mining shares last traded at $5.00, with a volume of 21,048 shares trading hands.
+Cipher Mining shares last traded at $5.00, with a volume of 21,048 shares changing hands.

-Large investors have recently modified their holdings of the stock.
-Advisor Group Holdings Inc. acquired a new stake in shares of Cipher Mining in the 3rd quarter valued at $27,000.
-Rockefeller Capital Management L.P. bought a new stake in shares of Cipher Mining during the third quarter worth about $36,000.
-Citigroup Inc. bought a new stake in shares of Cipher Mining during the third quarter worth about $42,000.
-National Asset Management Inc. bought a new stake in shares of Cipher Mining during the third quarter worth about $106,000.
-Finally, LPL Financial LLC bought a new stake in Cipher Mining in the third quarter valued at approximately $139,000.
+A number of hedge funds have recently made changes to their positions in CIFR.
+Advisor Group Holdings Inc. acquired a new position in shares of Cipher Mining during the 3rd quarter valued at $27,000.
+Rockefeller Capital Management L.P. bought a new position in shares of Cipher Mining in the 3rd quarter worth $36,000.
+Citigroup Inc. purchased a new stake in Cipher Mining in the 3rd quarter valued at $42,000.
+National Asset Management Inc. purchased a new stake in Cipher Mining in the 3rd quarter valued at $106,000.
+Finally, LPL Financial LLC purchased a new stake in Cipher Mining in the 3rd quarter valued at $139,000.

 Good Works Acquisition Corp. entered a definitive agreement for a business combination with Cipher Mining Technologies Inc